Kin The Know

 If that advice changes, you’ll be made aware by the Australian Immunisation Register.
 For anyone who didn’t receive the vaccine at school, you can chat with your doctor about whether it’s appropriate for you [1].

 Another important prevention measure is to get regular cervical screens.
 A pap smear is recommended every 5 years for women over 25 who have been sexually active [1].
-This will check for any abnormal cells in your cervix, including precancerous and cancerous cells.
+This will check for any abnormal cells in your cervix.

 If you get a result that picks up high-risk HPV, your doctor may talk to you about treatment options to remove any abnormal cells [9].